pojntfx/irasync-backend/README.md

 # install dependencies
 yarn install

-# start your local development docker container (this can take some time)
+# start your local development docker container (this can take some time) (run as root)
 yarn start:db

+# apply migrations to the db (this has to be run at least once after installation)
+yarn deploy:db

-# start the API server (remember to start the docker container first) and open up graphiql (this is what you'll use most of the time)
+# (this is what you'll use most of the time) (remember to start the docker container first) start the API server, deploy the migrations and open up graphiql
 yarn start:dev

 # start the API server